Beaconsfield Medical Practice

 Access to Records

-In accordance with the Data Protection Act 1998 and Access to Health Records Act, patients may request to see their medical records.
-Such requests should be made through the practice manager and may be subject to an administration charge.
+In accordance with Data Protection and Access to Health Records, patients may request to see their medical records.
+Such requests should be made to the Practice in writing.
 There are certain exceptions to this right.
 In particular, we may not be required to give you access to personal information which is about another individual or which has been provided by a third party, without their consent.
 No information will be released without patient consent unless we are legally obliged to do so.

 Data Protection: Fair Processing Notice

-In accordance with the Data Protection Act 1998, we are committed to protecting your rights and privacy when you use our services.
+In accordance with the Data Protection, we are committed to protecting your rights and privacy when you use our services.
 We have notified the Information Commissioner in detail of the purposes for which we use your information.
 Further details are available from the Information Commissioner’s Office at www.ico.org.uk